Sheila Tlou

-Professor Sheila Dinotshe Tlou is a Botswana nurse, specialist in HIV/AIDS and women's health, and nursing educator.
-She was Minister of Health from 2004 to 2008.
-Professor Tlou is a distinguished advocate for human resources for health issues.
-She is a recognized visionary leader and champion.
+Professor Sheila Dinotshe Tlou is a Botswana nurse and nursing educator, specializing in HIV/AIDS and women's health.
+She served as Minister of Health of Botswana from 2004 to 2008.
+PTlou has also worked on issues related to human resources for health and health systems development.

 Education

 Tlou grew up in Botswana.
 She attended a school taught by Irish nuns—she had a gift for languages and drama, which motivated her dream of a career in Hollywood.
 She graduated from Dillard University in 1974 with a Bachelor of Nursing degree.
 In 2014 she was awarded an honorary degree by her alma mater.
 Tlou studied at Teachers College, Columbia University, U.S., obtaining an M.A. in Education (concentrating in Curriculum and Instruction in the Health Sciences).
 She also has a Master of Science in Nursing from the Catholic University of America.
 She took her PhD in community health nursing and a diploma in gender issues, at the University of Illinois at Chicago in 1990.